Can Legal Proceedings Be Used As a Means of Gaining An Advantage In Other Legal Proceedings?

 Generally, Initiating Legal Process For a Purpose Other Than the Intent of the Process Is a Wrongful and Tortious Act.
 Even If the Legal Process Holds Merit the Use of the Process For a Separate and Ulterior Purpose Remains Tortious.

-A Helpful Guide For How to Identify the Tort of Misuse of Process Involving Proceedings Initiated For a Collateral Purpose
+Understanding the Tort of Abuse of Process Involving Proceedings Initiated For An Improper Collateral Purpose

 At para.
 48 of his reasons, the motion judge defined the constituent elements of the tort of abuse of process as follows: